razorpay/blade/packages/blade/src/components/List/_decisions/decisions.md

   <List.Item/>
 </List>
 ```

+**Reasons to not use this API:**
+- Not very intuitive
+- Hard to decipher the nesting just by looking at the code
+- Could make looping through data (nested objects) dynamically to create a list component more difficult in this case

 ## Accessibility
 - I will explore using `<ol>`,`<ul>` & `<li>` directly and see if it allows us to do all the customizations that we need for our use-cases instead of using `role` on a `<div>` for web since that's the recommended practice for lists.